Conjugate Direction Methods Under Inconsistent Systems: Consistent Systems: Review

 Going beyond PD settings, there have been several efforts in extending the CD methods.
 However, in all these attempts, the underlying assumption is that the linear system is consistent.
-The extension to consistent systems involving positive semi-definite (PSD) matrices is relatively straightforward and has been explored in the literature, e.g., \cite{hayami2018convergence,hayami2001behaviour}.
-In \cite{kaasschieter1988preconditioned}, the behavior of preconditioned CG under positive semi-definite, but consistent, systems is studied.
-The main challenge in extending the CD methods to indefinite settings is division by zero.
+The extension to consistent systems involving positive semi-definite (PSD) matrices is relatively straightforward and has been explored in the literature \cite{greenbaum1997iterative,hayami2018convergence,hayami2001behaviour}.
+In the work of Kaasschieter \cite{kaasschieter1988preconditioned}, the behavior of preconditioned CG under positive semi-definite, but consistent, systems is studied.
+The main challenge in extending the CD methods to indefinite settings is the risk of encountering division by zero.
 In CG, for example, this occurs when $\lr{\f{p}_{k-1}, \f{Ap}_{k-1}} = 0$ at which point $\alpha_{k-1}$ is no longer well-defined and CG breaks down.
 This can happen when either $\f{A p}_{k-1} = \zero$ or $\f{Ap}_{k-1} \perp \f{p}_{k-1}$.
-We will show later that the former case constitutes a ``lucky breakdown'' in that it signals the final iteration and CG can be safely terminated (\cref{thm:cg:Ap}).
+We will show later that the former case constitutes a breakdown, as it signals the final iteration and CG can be safely terminated (\cref{lem:cg:Ap}).
 The latter case, however, is considered an ``unlucky breakdown''.
-For CG applied to indefinite, but consistent, settings, this situation is handled in \cite{fletcher2006conjugate,luenberger1969hyperbolic} by employing the concept of a hyperbolic pair.
-Likewise, \cite{fasano2005planar,fasano2005planar_app,fasano2007lanczos} developed planar CG, which offers an alternative approach for handling unlucky breakdowns within CG for indefinite, but consistent, settings.
+For CG applied to indefinite, but consistent, settings, this situation is handled by employing the concept of a hyperbolic pair \cite{fletcher2006conjugate,luenberger1969hyperbolic}.
+Likewise, there are works \cite{fasano2005planar,fasano2005planar_app,fasano2007lanczos}, which developed planar CG, offering an alternative approach for handling unlucky breakdowns within CG for indefinite, but consistent, settings.
 In indefinite settings, similar breakdowns can occur in CR when $\lr{\f{r}_{k-1}, \f{Ar}_{k-1}} = 0$ at which point $\beta_{k-1}$ is not well-defined and CR breaks down.
 This can happen when either $ \f{Ar}_{k-1} = \zero $ or $\f{Ar}_{k-1} \perp \f{r}_{k-1}$.
-Again, we will later show that the former case is a lucky breakdown (\cref{thm:cr:Ar}), while the latter scenario is characterized as an unlucky breakdown.
+Again, we will later show that the former case is a breakdown that is theoretically guaranteed by \cref{thm:cr:Ar}, while the latter scenario is again characterized as an unlucky breakdown.